Recognizing Innovation in Action Around the World

 Any individual lawyer or law firm, practicing anywhere in the world, or any business providing services to lawyers, law firms or consumers are eligible.
 An individual lawyer or law firm may submit more than one entry so long as they are not duplicative.
 Only entries submitted in accordance with these instructions will be considered.
 We reserve the right to disqualify, at any time, any and all entries that do not comply with these instructions.
 All entries and supporting documents are subject to verification.
 Once submitted, entries become the property of the College of Law Practice Management and will not be returned.
 All entrants must be willing for their entries to be the subject of articles published in legal and business media.
 All entrants must be available for interviews and provide requested information in connection with verification of entries to The College of Law Practice Management.
 Any entrant who fails to comply with the foregoing will be disqualified.

-Law firms employing members of the Board of Trustees of the College of Law Practice Management or members of the InnovAction Award Selection Committee will be ineligible for consideration.
+Law firms employing members of the Board of Trustees of the College of Law Practice Management or members of the InnovAction Award Selection Committee are ineligible for consideration.

 If you have any questions about the InnovAction Awards, please contact either: